Danhayes3008/milestone4/README.md

 The address used as the charity's office is an empty office space found on zoopla.com this was chosen as to not to give out the office address of a business currently using the address.

+ShaneMuir_Alumni helped me alot with getting the testing working as i was having trouble getting travis to work at first, and struggled to get written tests to work.
+He also provided me the django doc link that explains testing and stuff.

 all code, images, information sourced from other sites and people are used for learning purposes and are not being used for comercial use.